 This is a great cake to make and bring along to share.
 Here are some tips to consider when transporting:

-Chill your cake before transport.
-I will place mine in the fridge overnight or in the freezer for a few hours before it goes in the car.
+- Chill your cake before transport.
+I will place mine in the refrigerator overnight or in the freezer for a few hours before it goes in the car.
 A firm cake slides less and can handle more bumps and turns than a freshly baked cake does.

-Of course, there is always the option of a cake carrier.
+- Use a cake carrier.
 Just plan ahead if this is your chosen method of transport, as there is a certain height the cake needs to be to fit in the box.
-I have run into issue with just a 2-layer cake that has piped dollops on top getting squished in a cake carrier.
+I have run into an issue with just a 2-layer cake that has piped dollops on top getting squished in a cake carrier.
 You can find extra tall cake carriers online if you know you love piping and decorating!
-I do like this one from Sweet Creations that is 8 1/2 inches tall AND has the cake server right inside!

-Lots of folks use boxes for their cakes and this is a good idea for long trips.
-My tips for that are; make sure the box is big enough, line the box with shelf liner, and don’t forget UNDER the box!
+- Try a box for your cake, especially for long trips.
+My tips for that are to make sure the box is big enough, the box is lined with a shelf liner, and don’t forget about under the box!
 A great trick for that is a yoga mat right under the box.

-My favorite trick is to set the cake inside a springform pan.
-This works best for cakes that are on plates or patters.
-I get my 12-inch round springform pan, set the cake inside, and then set the springform pan on shelf liner on a flat surface in my vehicle.
-(Usually, the back or the floor, seats are too curved) When you arrive at the event you simply carry in the springform pan then remove the outer edge!
+- My favorite trick is to set the cake inside a springform pan.
+This works best for cakes that are on plates or platters.
+I get my 12-inch round springform pan, set the cake inside, and then set the springform pan on a shelf liner on a flat surface in my vehicle.
+(Usually, the back or the floor since seats are too curved).
+When you arrive at the event you simply carry in the springform pan then remove the outer edge!
 This has worked brilliantly more times than I can count.